 Atoms combine to form molecules because atoms, in general, cannot exist on their own.
 Each atom is also unstable and therefore needs stability.
 Therefore, atoms also combine to achieve a stable electronic configuration.

 Dative bonding, also known as co-ordinate bonding, is a type of covalent bond in which sharing of electrons takes place from the same atom.

 (2) Formation of ammonia boron trifluoride

 (3) Formation of hydronium ion.

 4. What is the major difference between ionic and co-ordinate bonding?

 Ionic bonding takes place between ions that are oppositely charged.
-Positive ions attract negative ions or we can say that there is an electrostatic attraction between anions and cations.
-Whereas, coordinate bonding is a type of covalent bonding where only one atom donates its electrons to form the bond.
+Positive ions attract negative ions, or we can say that there is an electrostatic attraction between anions and cations.
+On the other hand, co-ordinate bonding is a type of covalent bonding where only one atom donates its electrons to form the bond.
 The other atom does not contribute anything.

-Coordinate covalent bonds are usually a strong bond.
+Co-ordinate covalent bonds are usually strong bonds.
 This is because the bonds are identical to any other interatomic bonds.